 In (the usual interpretation of) General Relativity, mass causes 'curvature'.
 But what is curvature?
 Arguably, it is merely an artifact of describing space-time with one too few dimensions.
 For example, if a (two dimensional) ant were wandering on the surface of a sphere, he could measure curvature and determine that his environment was non-Euclidean.
 A three-dimensional (ignoring time) being would say the space(-time) was Euclidean and the ant was not able to see that third dimension.
 G. 't.
-Hooft has made a similar argument, as has
+Hooft has made a similar argument, as has J. Beichler.

-J. Beichler.
 (And, of course, 'Campbell's Embedding Theorem'[23] states that any n-dimensional Riemannian manifold can be embedded locally in an n+1-dimensional Ricci-flat manifold.)
-But for us, rather than using a full extra dimension to explain curvature, we describe curvature as an artifact of the four-dimensional contraction or expansion of venue volumes, the 5-volume constancy provided by a rolled-up fifth dimension.
+But for us, rather than using a full extra dimension to explain curvature, we describe curvature as an artifact of the four-dimensional contraction or expansion of venue volumes.
+A feature of this granular model is that some phenomena attributed to the large-scale structure of space-time (e.g curvature) can be explained by extremely small scale phenomena (e.g. compression and expansion of venue dimensions).